awsdocs/amazon-rds-on-vmware-user-guide/doc_source/read-replica.md

 1. Choose the instance specifications that you want to use\.
 We recommend that you use the same DB instance class and storage type as the source DB instance for the read replica\.

-1. For **Avaliability zone**, choose the CAZ where you want to create the read replica\.
+1. For **Destination Custom AZ**, choose the custom Availability Zone where you want to create the read replica\.
+This can be the same CAZ as the primary DB instance \(the default value\), or a different CAZ\.

 1. For **DB instance identifier**, enter a name for the read replica\.